• Skip to primary navigation

 Stage 4: Advocate

-In the fourth stage of the ABM funnel, you turn your target accounts into advocates for your brand.
+In the final stage of the funnel, you turn your target accounts into advocates for your brand.
 You create loyalty and evangelism by providing an outstanding customer experience.
 Advocates are customers willing to serve as references or promote your brand to their networks.

 To turn your target accounts into advocates, you must deliver an exceptional customer experience at every touchpoint.
 It includes pre-sale interactions, such as marketing and sales communications, and post-sale interactions, such as customer support and success.